 - 5-year warranty

-Nature’s Head is an eco-friendly composting toilet for van life that uses no water.
 It has an odorless design with a self-contained ventilation system that makes it easy to use anywhere.
-This device also comes with a 5-year warranty the parts to install it in your van build.
+This device also comes with a 5-year warranty and the parts to install it in your van build.

-These composting toilets for a campervan use stainless steel hardware and can take the jostling and vibration of life on the road.
+These composting toilets for a campervan use stainless steel hardware that can withstand the jostling and vibration of life on the road.
 They’re also small enough to fit in the tiniest space.

 There are two types of Nature’s Head Composting Toilets.
 The real difference between the two is the type of handle used for stirring the compost.
 One has a space-saving spider handle that’s preferred for van life, and one has a standard crank handle.